Thomas Jefferson ~ April 13, 1743 - July 4, 1826

 Jefferson has been keeping Washington, Teddy Roosevelt, and Lincoln company on Mount Rushmore since 1941.

-Vice Presidential portrait from a 2023 exhibit at the Gerald R. Ford Museum in Grand Rapids, Michigan.
+This is a Vice Presidential portrait from a 2023 exhibit at the Gerald R. Ford Museum in Grand Rapids, Michigan.

 Thomas Jefferson was a remarkable and complex man and it's very telling that his gravestone does not mention his presidency, as per his wishes.
 These were the things of which he was most proud: